How to Complete Your OFII Validation After Landing in France (VLS-TS Guide)

 The deadline applies even if you haven't found permanent housing yet.
 You need a French address to complete validation, but that address can be temporary: an Airbnb address, a short-term rental, or the address of a person hosting you.
 What matters is that you have some address to enter into the form.
 You can update your address with the French administration later as your situation stabilizes.

 Three months is longer than it sounds when you are busy settling in, but it is shorter than it feels when you ignore it.
 Do the validation in your first two weeks in France if you can.
 There is no advantage to waiting, and there is meaningful risk in forgetting.
+Americans arriving as the spouse of a French citizen follow a slightly different validation path.
+Our guide to moving to France as an American spouse of a French citizen covers what changes at the OFII stage.

 What the OFII Online Validation Process Looks Like Step by Step